ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 > It's important to notice that the raw document hash argument passed to the block is a document pulled from one of the elasticsearch OLD indices, containing the old structure.

-The block may need to process different indices in different way, and the old index name might be prefixed (if it is already the product of a live-reindex).
-When you need to check the index name you should use the `base_index` method on the document hash.
+The block may need to process different indices in different ways, and the old index name might be prefixed (if it is already the product of a live-reindex).
+When you need to check the index name you should use the `index_basename` method on the document hash.
 It will return the unprefixed index name of the raw_document_hash.
 For example:

 {% highlight irb %}
->> raw_document_hash['_index'] == '20130608103457_my_index'
+>> raw_document_hash['_index']
-=> true
+=> "20130608103457_my_index"

->> raw_document_hash.base_index == 'my_index'
+>> raw_document_hash.index_basename
-=> true
+=> "my_index"
 {% endhighlight %}

-You should always use the `base_index` method when you need to check the index of the document.
+You should always use the `index_basename` method when you need to check the index of the document.
 For example:

 {% highlight ruby %}
 Flex::LiveReindex.<reindex_method>(my_options) do |action, raw_document_hash|
   if action == 'index'
-    case raw_document_hash.base_index
+    case raw_document_hash.index_basename
     when 'my_index'
       ...
     when 'some_other_index'